dan4thewin/FreeForth2/docs/FreeForth_Primer.md

 `cond` with its opposite condition specifier, and omit the `ELSE` too.
 If `cond` is omitted, `0<>` will be used as default condition specifier.

+> [!TIP]
+> FreeForth2 requires an explicit condition or throws an error!

 `IF ELSE THEN` are macros (i.e. executed at compile time) which resolve the forward jumps on the fly, in a single pass:

 * `` IF` `` compiles a conditional forward jump assembly instruction depending on the _opposite_ of the condition